JADES: A Prominent Galaxy Overdensity Candidate within the First 500 Myr: Galaxy Properties

-Galaxies in the overdensity have a median SFR that is $\gtrsim30\%$ higher than that of the field galaxies at $10<z_\mathrm{phot}<12$, a difference also reflected in their systematically higher luminosities in Figure~\ref{fig:size-sfr}a.
-The field sample, shown in Figure~\ref{fig:overdensity}, is selected with the same criteria (F356W $>$ 8\,nJy) and measured consistently with {\tt Prospector}.
-This result suggests enhanced star formation activity in the overdense environment.
-While studies at $z\approx5$--7 find lower SFRs in overdensities relative to the field \citep{Helton2024ApJEvolved, Li2025metal}, our result is consistent with their inference that at earlier epochs, these galaxies should have higher SFRs than field galaxies according to their star formation histories and larger stellar masses \citep{Helton2024ApJEvolved}.
+Galaxies in the overdensity have a median SFR that is $\gtrsim30\%$ higher than that of the field galaxies at $10<z_\mathrm{phot}<12$.
+The enhanced SFR is also reflected in their systematically higher luminosities in Figure~\ref{fig:size-sfr}a.
+For a fair comparison, the field sample shown in Figure~\ref{fig:overdensity} is selected with the same criteria (F356W $>$ 8\,nJy) and measured consistently with {\tt Prospector}.
+While studies at $z\approx5$–7 find lower SFRs in overdensities relative to the field \citep{Helton2024ApJEvolved, Li2025metal}, our result is consistent with their inference that at earlier epochs, these galaxies should have higher SFRs than field galaxies according to their star formation histories and larger stellar masses \citep{Helton2024ApJEvolved}.

-The total SFR within the overdensity is $98\,M_\odot\,\mathrm{yr^{-1}}$.
-We estimate a SFR density within the overdensity of $0.05\,M_\odot\,\mathrm{yr^{-1}\,cMpc^{-3}}$, assuming a line-of-sight extent comparable to the transverse scale, and a contribution to the cosmic SFR density of $1.6\times10^{-4}\,M_\odot\,\mathrm{yr^{-1}\,cMpc^{-3}}$ when averaged over the full GOODS--S field and $\Delta z=2$.
-These values should be regarded as lower limits, as faint overdensity members are not included in our selection.
-The results are slightly higher but broadly consistent with predictions from semi-analytical models of cosmic star formation \citep[e.g.,][]{Chiang2017ApJ}.
+The overdensity has a total SFR of $98\,M_\odot\,\mathrm{yr^{-1}}$ and an SFR density of $0.05\,M_\odot\,\mathrm{yr^{-1}\,cMpc^{-3}}$, where the latter assumes a line-of-sight extent comparable to the transverse scale.
+Both values should be regarded as lower limits, as our selection does not include faint overdensity members.
+They are slightly higher than, but broadly consistent with, predictions from semi-analytical models of cosmic star formation \citep[e.g.,][]{Chiang2017ApJ}.

 For comparison, the total SFR of field galaxies at $10<z_\mathrm{phot}<12$ in GOODS--S is $105\,M_\odot\,\mathrm{yr^{-1}}$, implying that the overdensity accounts for $\sim48\%$ of the total star formation.
 Simulations predict that proto-clusters account for 50\% of cosmic star formation at $z\approx10$ \citep{Chiang2017ApJ}, which is comparable to the fraction inferred for this overdensity.
 However, this estimate should be interpreted with caution, as our photometric selection may include $\sim20\%$ contamination from field galaxies projected into the overdensity (Section~\ref{sec:overdensity}), while additional members may lie outside the current observed footprint, and our analysis is restricted to relatively bright objects.
 Cosmic variance in GOODS--S may also affect the inferred fractions.